-Configuring the DX Flagpole Antenna System | Balun, Remote Tuner, Radio Antenna
+Configuring your DX HOA Flagpole Antenna System | Ham Radio Antenna

-"Correctly Configuring the DX Flagpole, Tuner, and Balun"
+Correctly Configuring the DX Flagpole Antenna, Tuner, and Balun

 Most verticals work against ground radials and are fed unbalanced at the base.
 The flagpole must not be fed unbalanced.
 It is an electrical-half-wavelength vertical dipole.
-Both ends are insulated from ground and the off-center (OCF) feed point must be provided with a balanced feed.
+Both ends are insulated from the ground and the off-center (OCF) feed point must be provided with a balanced feed.

 Therefore, the tuner must also have a TRUE balanced output.

 However, most modern tuners are unbalanced by design.
 The main output is grounded via the shield of the SO-239 output connector.
 Some commercial tuners do have an output labeled as balanced.
 In most cases, a balanced output is only simulated by an internal voltage balun.
 This method cannot be used with the flagpole antenna.

 The ONLY satisfactory way to provide a true floating balanced output from an unbalanced tuner is to insulate it from the ground.
 Then to make it “float,” a 1:1 current choke must but placed in the coax directly ahead of the tuner.
 (This means to place it on the radio side of the tuner, for those of us who are blessed with laymen term knowledge levels)

 Figure 2: An example that works well is this "balun", or RF Choke more appropriately, by Palomar Engineers called the BA-2 ferrite sleeve, 1:1 current choke balun, with 5 Mix 31 Ferrite Beads in series, installed on a short coax pigtail.
 (Heat-shrink tubing is removed for viewing).

 Note: Greyline provides these 5 snap-on chokes by default with ALL antenna purchases)